Securing Your Home While Renovating

 Having work done on your property can open up your home to a lot of traffic.
 If you let anyone borrow your keys, you should replace your locks.
 Hopefully, you’ve done a good job researching reliable services, but even if all of your keys were returned, there’s no way to be certain they weren’t duplicated.
 Unlike with new builds, workers can see what’s in your home during renovations.
 This might tempt would-be burglars to return to your home later on, so don’t make it easy for them by keeping the same door locks.

 Remodeling your home is a rewarding experience, but the process can open it up to new dangers.
-Do your research ahead of time, use your home improvement plan, and tailor your home security system to suit your needs throughout the process.
+Do your research, look up tips for a successful renovation, use your home improvement plan, and tailor your wireless security system to suit your needs throughout the process.
 Soon, you’ll be safely enjoying your newly renovated home!